-- A. The pastor's trade secret: his relationship to Christ. - B. The title is "sharing Christ's life for the taproot of the soul."
-(John 15:5)

-II.
+- A. Every once in a while the spiritual life does not feel in cycle.
+Something needs to shake one up. - B. The mechanics of sharing Christ's life. - II.
 The devotional life is like a tree planted by the river.
-(Jeremiah 17:7,8)

-A. Although the tree faced both heat and drought, it survived.

-1. The leaves always stayed green and the tree never missed a fruit-bearing season.

-2. The secret was that it was planted by the water and its roots were spread out.

-B. This is the picture of a Christian whose soul is in contact with Jesus drawing life from Him on a daily basis.
-(John 15:5)

-1. There are three parts of the human soul: mind, affections and the will.
+(Jeremiah 17:7,8) - A. Although the tree faced both heat and drought, it survived. - 1.
+The leaves always stayed green and the tree never missed a fruit-bearing season. - 2.
+The secret was that it was planted by the water and its roots were spread out. - B. This is the picture of a Christian whose soul is in contact with Jesus drawing life from Him on a daily basis.
+(John 15:5, Isaiah 38:31) - 1.
+Defining fruit: the overflow of life for what is required for basic survival. - 2.
+There are three parts of the human soul: mind, affections and the will.
 These are then the power of the soul.
 Each of these taproots is a channel by which we make contact with Christ.

-2. The taproots of the soul:
+III.
+The taproots of the soul:

-a.
-The mind that is exercised through meditation on the word of God.
-(Psalm 1:2,3)

-1).
-This is rumination - a cow chews something up and stores it up for later.

-2) The cow ruminates in perfect timing without waste.
-She squeezes the nourishment out of it.

-3) We transfer the life of Christ into us in a similar manner.
-(Psalm 40:7)

-4) Christ comes in the volume of the book.
-(John 6)

-5) Meditation is the process by which the life of Christ is extracted and is brought through the blood stream by the Word of God.

-a) The conscious mind makes a transfer to the unconscious mind at night and it becomes restless.
-The purpose of the unconscious mind is for dwelling on God's Word.

-b) The last thing that a person thinks about during the day should be God's Word.
-(Proverbs 6:22)

-c) The Psalmist had a pattern of prayer.
-(Psalm 119:64)

-d) At midnight, David rose to give thanks to God.
-(Psalm 119:62)

-d) The law of God is the man's meditation all the day.
-(Psalm 119:97)

-- b.
-The affections exercised with communion or prayer.
-(Jeremiah 31:12; 30:21) - 1) God wanted to commune with man.
+- A. The mind that is exercised through meditation on the word of God.
+(Psalm 1:2,3) - 1.
+This is rumination a cow chews something up and stores it up for later.
+The cow ruminates in perfect timing without waste.
+She squeezes the nourishment out of it. - 2.
+We transfer the life of Christ into us in a similar manner.
+Christ comes in the volume of the book.
+(Psalm 40:7, John 6:63) - 3.
+One is to meditate day and night.
+(Psalm 1) - a.
+The conscious mind makes a transfer to the unconscious mind at night and it becomes restless.
+But the purpose of the unconscious mind is for dwelling on God's Word. - b.
+The last thing that a person thinks about during the day should be God's Word so that it will be the first thing he thinks about the next day.
+(Proverbs 6:22) - B. The affections exercised with communion or prayer.
+(Jeremiah 31:12; 30:21) - 1.
+God wanted to commune with man.
 (Exodus 25:22)

-2) The tabernacle was a pattern of true fellowship with God (Hebrews 9:24)

-3) Communion is the engagement of the heart with God.

-a) Time passes fast when we are in communion with God.

-b) In communion with God we talk with Him about the things most real to us.

-c) Communion is the alternative impact of two personalities that produces a pleasant effect.

-d) Time is relative to the enjoyment we have with someone.

-c.
-The will - trusting in the Lord and choosing obedience.
-(Psalm 37:3)

-1) If we want our souls fed we are to do good.

-2) There are two laws: the law of the Spirit and the law of sin.
-(Romans 8:2)

-a) Every reversal represents a choice, which we are to make.

-b) The Lord allows temptation so that we might grow by obedience.

-3) It is essential to focus on the battle most importantly.

-4) The life of Christ comes into us as we satisfy the needs of the hungry and the afflicted.
-(Isaiah 58:11-12)

-5) He that waters will be watered.
-(Proverbs 11:25

-6) We too often miss the signals of service.
+- 2. The tabernacle was a pattern of true fellowship with God.
+(Hebrews 9:24) - 3.
+Communion is the alternative impact of two personalities that produces a pleasant effect. - a.
+In communion with God we talk with Him about the things most real to us. - b.
+Time passes fast when we are in communion with God. - c.
+Time is relative to the enjoyment we have with someone. - d.
+There needs to be deference in one's approach to God as there was for the Jews with the tabernacle. - C. The will trusting in the Lord and choosing obedience.
+(Psalm 37:3) - 1.
+If we want our souls fed we are to do good. - 2.
+There are two laws: the law of the Spirit and the law of sin.
+(Romans 8:2) - a.
+Every reversal represents a choice which we are to make. - b.
+The Lord allows an opportunity for service or temptation so that we might grow in obedience. - 3.
+The life of Christ comes into us as we satisfy the needs of the hungry and the afflicted.
+(Isaiah 58:11-12) - 4.
+He that waters will be watered.
+(Proverbs 11:25 - 5.
+We too often miss the signals of service.
 (Psalm 123:2)